 The Illusive Man in the Mass Effect series is a villainous example.
 A Well-Intentioned Extremist to the max, he's one of the few people in the galaxy with the knowledge, resources, and charisma to stand a chance of defeating the Reapers.
 Unfortunately, his pride leads him to getting too close to Reaper technology, turning him into nothing more than an obstacle for Commander Shepard to deal with.

 Sigurd of Chalphy in Fire Emblem: Genealogy of the Holy War starts out as an upstanding if not idealistic chap on a mission to rescue his childhood friend, but due to events he had little to no control over he loses the woman he loves, is branded a traitor and forced to flee his homeland.
 It all culminates in his supposed ally Alvis of Velthomer having stolen said wife for his own and burning Sigurd alive.
-Alvis himself was being played by an even bigger bastard, but even so.
-OUCH.
+Alvis himself was being played by an even bigger bastard,but that's no excuse for what he did. nearly twenty years would pass before Sigurd would finally be avenged.

 Taro Namatame of Persona 4, who started throwing the main characters into the TV out of a misguided belief that he was actually saving them from the true murderer (his Shadow represents his delusions of himself as a savior).
 If the player manages to convince the others that he's innocent, Namatame will have a My God, What Have I Done? moment upon realizing the consequences of his actions.